Will Rogers: Legacy

-In 1962, the town of Higgins, Texas (near a ranch where Rogers had worked in 1922), began an annual observance of Will Rogers Day, in honor of the cowboy philosopher, who remained a close friend of Frank Ewing, the son of his old employer.
+In 1962, the town of Higgins, Texas, (near a ranch where Rogers had worked in 1922), began an annual observance of Will Rogers Day, in honor of the cowboy philosopher, who remained a close friend of Frank Ewing, the son of his old employer.

-Rodger was posthumously inducted into the National Aviation Hall of Fame in Dayton, Ohio.
+Rogers was posthumously inducted into the National Aviation Hall of Fame in Dayton, Ohio.

+The Tulsa World newspaper includes a quote from Rogers daily in its "Will Rogers Says" column.

 Oklahoma honors

 Before his death, the state of Oklahoma commissioned a statue of Rogers, to be displayed as one of the two it has in the National Statuary Hall Collection of the United States Capitol.
 Rogers agreed on the condition that his image would be placed facing the House Chamber, supposedly so he could "keep an eye on Congress".
 Of the statues in this part of the Capitol, the Rogers sculpture is the only one facing the Chamber entrance—a stakeout location for camera crews looking to catch House members during and after voting.
-It is also a common background for reporters and lawmakers, with staff often directing the media to be at the “Will Rogers stakeout” at a certain time.
+It is also a common background for reporters and lawmakers, with staff often directing the media to be at the "Will Rogers stakeout" at a certain time.
 According to some Capitol guides, each U.S. president rubs the left shoe of the Rogers statue for good luck before entering the House Chamber to give the State of the Union address.

 A state appropriation paid for the work.
 It was sculpted in clay by Jo Davidson.
 He had been a close friend of Rogers.
 Davidson had the work cast in bronze in Brussels, Belgium.
-Dedicated on June 6, 1939, before a crowd of more than 2,000 people, the statue faces the floor entrance of the House of Representatives Chamber next to National Statuary Hall.
+It was dedicated on June 6, 1939, before a crowd of more than 2,000 people.
 The Architect of the Capitol, David Lynn, said there had never been such a large ceremony or crowd in the Capitol.